vmware/terraform-provider-nsxt/website/docs/r/lb_fast_tcp_application_profile.html.markdown

 * `tag` - (Optional) A list of scope + tag pairs to associate with this lb fast tcp profile.
 * `close_timeout` - (Optional) Timeout in seconds to specify how long a closed TCP connection should be kept for this application before cleaning up the connection.
 Value can range between 1-60, with a default of 8 seconds.
 * `idle_timeout` - (Optional) Timeout in seconds to specify how long an idle TCP connection in ESTABLISHED state should be kept for this application before cleaning up.
 The default value will be 1800 seconds
-* `ha_flow_mirroring_enabled` - (Optional) A boolean flag which reflects whether flow mirroring is enabled, and all the flows to the bounded virtual server are mirrored to the standby node.
+* `ha_flow_mirroring` - (Optional) A boolean flag which reflects whether flow mirroring is enabled, and all the flows to the bounded virtual server are mirrored to the standby node.
 By default this is disabled.

 ## Attributes Reference